All about Text Blocks! Classified Berkian Information!

 Set Text

-This is the most common block used, obviously, I won’t have to explain much because even beginner coders can catch up pretty quickly on this.
+[1] in this block.
 Usually, without using the block itself, (i.e. the text that is offered by notifications and pop-ups), text appears a lot, but the times where the block is used, is probably used when you concatenate strings, or in actually form, use Template Literals, which I actually explained before.
 Text blocks can be a value for properties also!
 They can also be manipulated, as explained in the other text blocks.

 Create Text